Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

 and that counts as your first PR.
 #### CAUTION: The description must be under 60 words at max.

-🎯 In case you are an intermediate or advanced level programmer or developer, we have got you covered too!!
+🎯 In case you are an intermediate or an advance level programmer or developer, we have got you covered too!!
 Step to our <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/tree/master/Intermediate" target="blank"> intermediate folder</a> and make contributions as per as your interests.

-#### 💻 Also, our website is open to contributions from both frontend and designer fellows who want to help us in making it bigger and better.
+#### 💻 Also, our website is open to contributions from both frontend and designer fellows who wish to help us in making it bigger and better.
 ### Check our Website: <a href="https://hacktoberfest.netlify.com/" target="blank"> https://hacktoberfest.netlify.com/ </a>

 # Hacktoberfest2019